03 November. Friday, Week 30

 I am speaking the truth in Christ; I am not lying; my conscience confirms it by the Holy Spirit.
 I have great sorrow and unceasing anguish in my heart.
 For I could wish that I myself were accursed and cut off from Christ for the sake of my own people, my kindred according to the flesh.
 They are Israelites, and to them belong the adoption, the glory, the covenants, the giving of the law, the worship, and the promises; to them belong the patriarchs, and from them, according to the flesh, comes the Messiah, who is over all, God blessed forever.
 Amen.

-On one occasion when Jesus was going to the house of a leader of the Pharisees to eat a meal on the Sabbath, they were watching him closely.
+Jesus was going to the house of a leader of the Pharisees to eat a meal on the Sabbath, and they were watching him closely.
 Just then, in front of him, there was a man who had dropsy.
 And Jesus asked the lawyers and Pharisees, "Is it lawful to cure people on the Sabbath, or not?"
 But they were silent.
 So Jesus took him and healed him, and sent him away.
 Then he said to them, "If one of you has a child or an ox that has fallen into a well, will you not immediately pull it out on a Sabbath day?"
 And they could not reply to this.

 It seems that the man with dropsy was deliberately brought into that mealtime setting, as a way of setting a trap for Jesus.
 This clearly unwell man would not normally have been invited to such a meal.
 He was there simply as a kind of bait to trap Jesus, to see if he would heal this man on the Sabbath.
 Jesus seems more than happy to fall into the trap set for him, for he immediately healed the man and sent him on his way.
 Whereas the Pharisees showed scant respect for the clearly unwell man, Jesus showed total respect for him by responding to his need and leading him towards a fuller life.

-In the name of defence of God's law, religious experts sometimes display little respect for persons in need.
+In the name of defence of God's law, religious people sometimes show little respect for persons in need.
 Jesus bears witness to an authentic form of religion that treats others with the respect that is worthy of their dignity as people made in God's image and precious in God's sight.
 Pope Francis regularly speaks about our need to treat others with the respect which is due to them a people made in the image and likeness of God.
 As followers of Jesus we are called to keep taking our lead from him; his way of relating to others is to be ours, and his way can be ours with the help of the Holy Spirit that he pours into our hearts.
 When Jesus' way becomes ours, through the power of the Spirit, then, in the words of Paul in the first reading, we "will reach the perfect goodness which Christ Jesus produces in us for the glory and praise of God."